roblee04/site/content/about/_index.md

 # Who are you Robin ?

-I'm currently a senior studying Computer Science and Engineering (CSEN) at Santa Clara University.
+I'm currently a first year Master's student studying Computer Science and Engineering (CSEN) at Santa Clara University. \

+I'm also a second generation immigrant. \

-I don't entirely have a focus on what I want to do in the future, so I am exploring them all during my time as a student.
+I don't entirely have a focus on what I want tohug do in the future, so I am exploring them all during my time as a student.

 # What are some of your academic / technical interests?
 I have a multitude of interests, but not enough time to explore them to a high degree: